 In my early days, it wasn’t uncommon for students to forget their books at home.
 They were often late or absent, regardless of the fact that the teacher was there for them.
 To make things worse, only some students did their homework, while others confessed to setting aside precious little time to study English at home, if any, even considering that they only had 6 hours of English lessons every month.

 Mostly they wanted to chit-chat so it was difficult to structure a lesson, follow it, and notice any progress.
 Lack of progress can be very demotivating for teachers and students alike, and I’ve come to realize that a low level of motivation was the main underlying cause of their poor performance.

 Other common demotivating factors were excessive workloads and family responsibilities, which took an enormous toll on the students; the assumption that at their age – commonly in their 30s, 40s, or 50s – learning a language was too onerous a task, unlikely to bear fruit, and lead to any significant reward, say, a job promotion.

 Lesson Planning & Motivation

-If you decide to come to Prague and end up teaching one or more of these ‘In-company’ courses you must be prepared to adapt.
-The most common criticism I hear from students is that their previous teacher never prepares and all too often turned their lessons into an impromptu chit-chat.
+If you decide to come to Prague and end up teaching Business English at one or more of these ‘In-company’ courses, you must be prepared to adapt.
+The most common criticism I hear from students is that their previous teacher never prepared and all too often turned their lessons into an impromptu chit-chat.
 This is wrong, but understandable.
 When you start, it’s easy to fall into a trap and be carried away by your students, letting them chat the whole lesson and get away with not doing any serious work.

 Students in Prague appear used to teachers who don’t make much of an effort, so they push new teachers into the same patterns.
 New teachers, facing such a relaxed and unsupervised environment, do what they believe their students want, and what appears easier for them.
 Be careful not to make the same mistake!

 The best thing you can do from the very beginning is to understand your students.
 Find out what they do, why they need English lessons, their likes and dislikes also, become familiar with what they expect from your lessons and let them know what you expect from them.
 Doing a needs analysis on the first day of class will help with this.

 Be friendly and supportive, but professional.
 If they perceive you as a qualified, dedicated teacher who does your best and really cares about their learning, they will comply and you will soon find out that many problems will disappear.